XuewenWangUGA/MhapCaller/README.md

     G,A,A,A,G,C,T,A,T,T,C,T,A,T,C,G,C,C,T,C,A,G,G,T,G,T,A,G,A,A,C,G,C,G,C,G,G,G,T,C,C,G,C,G,A,A,A,C,C,C,T,G,A,G;TAC,C,CA,CA,CACATATATA,CATATAT,T;TCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATTTATCTATCTA

    ## Visualization
-   The macrohaplotypes can be visualized or edited in a text processor, Microsoft excels, and spread sheet.
+   The macrohaplotypes can be visualized or edited in a text processor, Microsoft excels, and spreadsheett.

    The graphically view and compare the macrohaplotypes, please use our graphic tool: [USAT](https://github.com/XuewenWangUGA/USAT)